-Accelerated Bachelor of Science in Nursing (BSN)
+Accelerated Bachelor of Science in Nursing (ABSN)

+- The GRE is not required for admission to this program.

-- Complete and submit the Accelerated BSN Prerequisite Checklist Form.
-The form is available on our website. - Satisfactory completion of the following prerequisite courses with a grade of C or better is required for admission (all courses should be completed within 5 years of application^).
-All prerequisites must be satisfactorily completed prior to matriculation.
-Applicants may have one course in progress the spring term prior to matriculation. - Human Anatomy - Human Physiology - o Chemistry (including some Organic Chemistry) - Microbiology - Human Nutrition - Statistics
+- Applicants are asked to complete and submit the BSN Prerequisite Checklist Form.
+This form is available in the "application process" section of our website.

+- Completion of the following prerequisite courses with a grade of C or better is required for admission (all courses should have been taken within 5 years of application).
+All prerequisites courses must be completed prior to matriculation.
+Applicants may have no more than one course in progress the semester prior to matriculation:

+- Human Anatomy

+- Human Physiology

+- o Chemistry

+- Microbiology

+- Human Nutrition

+- Statistics

-Applicants may apply for a waiver of this policy by completing the Prerequisite Time Limit Waiver Request Form, which identifies the course(s) the applicant is asking to be waived from, along with qualifying rationale.
+- Applicants with extenuating circumstances may apply for a waiver of the five year policy by completing and submitting the Prerequisite Time Limit Waiver Form.
+This form should be submitted either before or along with the application for admission, and is available in the "application process" section of our website.